XJZeng/Maya-Select_Faces_In_Multiples/README.md

 3).
 Enter the number you wish to select in multiples of.
 Eg. Every alternate will be 2, every third is 3, etc.

 4).
 Run script.

+*Note that this version won't work well with a full surface.
+One would have to seperate the surface into strips first.